MarcinOrlowski/pre-commit-hooks/docs/checkstyle-jar.md

 ## Arguments ##

 * `--jar-url` full URL to downloadable Checkstyle JAR file.
 If specified, and there's no cached JAR file found, the JAR file will be automatically downloaded and cached locally.
+If not give, will try to download recent version automatically.
 * `--jar` path to the Checkstyle JAR file.
 If not specified, looks for `checkstyle-9.0-all.jar` in project directory.
 * `--cache` path to cache directory where downloaded JAR should be stored (defaults to `~/.cache/pre-commit/`).